The other day Grandma and I organized a little friends gathering and decided to make some appetizers for party to serve to our guests.

 Sauté minced up onion in a pan with a the extra virgin olive oil until golden.

 Add small green peas and sauté for a couple of minutes, add salt and pepper and pour in the vegetable broth.

 Let cook for about 12 minutes then pour the sauteed green peas in a blender to obtain a smooth purée and let it cool for a little while.

 Cut the toasted bread in small shapes.
 If you have a shaper you can choose the shape you prefer, I have hearts, stars, cats and many others but if you want something basic simply cut the slices in diagonal halves and you’ll end up with wonderful and delicious bread triangles.

 Spread green peas purée over the small bruschette obtained (the triangles or whatever other shape you’ve made with the slices bread) then add a slice of rolled ham on top of it, finish with a flake of Parmesan or Pecorino cheese.

 I really hope you enjoyed these easy appetizers recipes I shared with you today.

 Want more appetizers recipes and Grandma’s fun facts?
-So make sure to grab my “6 Easy Appetizers” free Guide.
-Click here below to get instant access:
+So make sure to grab my new Book:

 Just like my Italian Grandma does, now you can turn your next friends or family gathering in something really memorable, just remember to get some fresh flowers to decorate the house and try those delicious appetizers recipes.
 If you do please don’t forget to comment here below and let me know how it went.